 Eagle Point uses the information we collect from and about you in several useful ways, including:

 We do not sell or otherwise disclose information we collect to others except as described in this Privacy Statement.
-Eagle Point may share your information we collect with our subsidiaries and affiliates.
+Eagle Point may share your information we collect with our affiliates.

 Some Eagle Point services may be co-branded and offered in conjunction with another company.
 If you register for or use such services, both Eagle Point and the other company may receive information collected in connection with the co-branded services.
 The other company's use of your information is subject to such other company's own privacy policies and practices, and Eagle Point is not responsible for the privacy practices of, or use of your information by, such other companies.

 We may access and/or disclose information we collect if we believe such action is necessary to: (a) comply with the law or legal process served on Eagle Point; (b) protect and defend the rights or property of Eagle Point (including the enforcement of our agreements) or third parties; or (c) act in urgent circumstances to protect the personal safety of users of Eagle Point services or members of the public.
 If we merge with another company or reorganize some part or all of our business, assets, or stock (including if we file for bankruptcy or similar proceeding), we may share information we collect from and about you in connection with the merger or reorganization.
 You acknowledge that such transfers may occur, and that any acquirer may continue to use information we collect from and about you as set forth in this Privacy Statement.

 You may have the ability to view or edit information we collect from and about you online.
 To help prevent this information from being viewed by others, you will be required to sign in with your credentials (e.g. username and password).
 The appropriate method(s) for accessing your information will depend on which sites or services you have used.
 Some Eagle Point webpages or services may collect information that you may be able to access through alternative means of access described by the service.
 Or you can use our contact us link and we will contact you within 30 days regarding your request.